Why should you track employee performance?

 You can see now why building the right process and getting the right tools is so important:

-- The right tools and practices help to understand how employees work.
+- The right tools and practices help to understand how employees work and what affects their performance.

 - This, in turn, allows delivering accurate feedback on a regular basis.